AY2122S2-CS2103-F11-1/tp/README.md

 ![Ui](docs/images/Ui.png)

-* This is an application for managers and/or supervisors who has alot of day to day tasks and employees to keep track of. <br/>
+ManageEZPZ is a desktop application that allows managers or supervisors to manage employees and assign tasks to them.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is written in Java. <br/>

   <b>Example usages:</b>
   * add day-to-day tasks